finos/common-domain-model/documentation/source/cdm-guidelines.rst

 Introduction
 ---------------

 * The CDM in Java is built using `maven <https://maven.apache.org>`_ and is published using the REGnosys artifactory.
+The repository can be accessed using the maven settings file that is included in the cdm sources jar or by copying the repository information to your own settings.

 * The CDM in Java code, a related set of examples, and a video tutorial accessing the code and loading the examples are available on the latest version of the `ISDA CDM Portal <https://portal.cdm.rosetta-technology.io/#>`_: